AlexanderDotH/Switcher/README.md

 ## Disclaimer
 In order to set the DNS Server, you have to run this program as administrator!

+## How to use?
+Simply go to the [Releases](https://github.com/AlexanderDotH/Switcher/releases) and install the latest version.

 ## Previews

 <p float="left">